-- 2. Sovereignty and International Obligations: Sovereignty is the principle that States have the right to govern themselves and determine their own foreign policy.
-However, sovereignty does not imply that States can act without regard for the rules and norms of the international community.
-Rather, sovereignty implies that states can voluntarily consent to be bound by international law and cooperate with other States on matters of common interest.
-International law is not imposed on sovereign States but rather interpreted and enforced through mutual agreement and respect. - 3.
 Sovereignty and Enforcement: When states breach their international obligations and infringe on the rights of other States, they are accountable for their actions.
 However, there is no simple or automatic way to enforce international law.
-States have various options to seek redress, such as diplomatic negotiations, countermeasures, or litigation, but all these require the consent or cooperation of the States involved. - 4.
-Sovereignty and Domestic Courts: Domestic courts may enforce some areas of international law against private persons, but they have limited power to enforce it against foreign States.
-Foreign states enjoy sovereign immunity for their acts of public authority and from measures of execution or enforcement of judgments. - 5.
-Sovereignty and Treaty-making: States are free to decide whether or not to become parties to treaties and to make reservations qualifying their acceptance.
-However, once they enter into treaty relations, they may face difficulties withdrawing from them unless the treaty allows it.
+States have various options to seek redress, such as diplomatic negotiations, countermeasures, or litigation, but all these require the consent or cooperation of the States involved.
+Domestic courts may enforce some areas of international law against private persons, but they have limited power to enforce it against foreign States.
+Foreign states enjoy sovereign immunity for their acts of public authority and from measures of execution or enforcement of judgments.